dylanwh/pbddns/README.md

 # pbddns - A simple Dynamic DNS (DDNS) client for Porkbun

-`pbddns` is a Rust-based DDNS client intended to be run from a router, interfacing with Porkbun’s DNS service.
-This tool is designed to handle cases where your network’s public IP address changes frequently and needs to be updated in your Porkbun domain’s DNS records.
+`pbddns` is a Rust-based DDNS client intended to be run from a router, interfacing with Porkbun's DNS service.
+This tool is designed to handle cases where your network's public IP address changes frequently and needs to be updated in your Porkbun domain's DNS records.

 ## Features
 * Automatically detects public IP addresses from network interfaces